Godslain/blog.godslain.xyz/_posts/2023-12-31-development-timeline.md

 ## The Team

+We have
-We have `Astrid` working on assets & animations, `relik` working on development & level design, Me, working on development & everything else.
+`Astrid` working on assets & animations, `relik` working on development & level design, `me`, working on development & everything else.